 2. Maty’s Products.
 Maty’s is a new company I learned about recently.
 They have cough syrups and chest rubs that can be used for even young babies (just check which one you are ordering).
 They use organic, natural ingredients and includes 10 IMMUNE BOOSTERS (zinc, ginger, ACV, etc).
 You can find them in your local stores on on amazon and are just a great way to help your child get better naturally.

 3. Vitamin C spray.
 If you look at the ingredient list on this particular spray you will find a long list of organic fruits, vegetables and herbs.
-I give Emmett just one spray at a time and he also likes the taste of this.
+I give my kids just one spray at a time and they also likes the taste of this.
 We use it as adults too, but just give ourselves a higher dose of sprays.

 4. Essential Oils.
-OK, you had to know it was coming!
-This is one of my favorite parts though.
-For your reference, I have become a recent lover of the brand Plant Therapy Essential Oils.
-I did my research and can’t say enough wonderful things about this company.
+I almost solely use the brand Plant Therapy Essential Oils and I am not paid to say that at all.
+I just did my research and can’t say enough wonderful things about this company.
 From the quality, purity and price to the synergies and kid friendly line, I just love it!
-I recently bought a 3 pack of oils from their kid friendly line and used that this week.
-I diffused Immune Boom in Emmett’s room, rubbed it on his back with coconut oil (don’t forget your carrier oil, please!!) and placed a couple drops in his baths too.
-I also diffused Sniffle Stopper and mixed a couple drops with coconut oil to rub under his nose to help him breathe easier.
-I also diffused some lavender and lemon together when he just had the cough initially.
+I have lots of different oils from their kid-friendly line and use them on Emmett.
+I will diffuse around Hadley, but their roll-ons are not meant for kids under the age of 2.
+Some nights I will diffuse Immune Boom and Sniffle Stopper in their room but I’ve also rubbed Immune Boom onto Emmett’s back (with a carrier oil, of course) and placed a couple drops in his baths, too.
+In the past I have mixed a couple drops of Sniffle Stopper with coconut oil to rub under Emmett’s nose to help him breathe easier and diffused some lavender and lemon together when he had a cough.